 Configurations in your computer may either disable the Ethernet port or not recognize its existence.
 To check whether this is the problem, follow these steps:

 3. Check if the Ethernet adapter shows up in the device manager.

 4. If it does, an error display should come up stating why it is not working correctly.
 Search the internet for how to fix this problem.

 If an error display does not show up, check to see that your Ethernet port is not disabled in the bios.
 It possible that you have a defective Ethernet controller.
 This is a hardware problem – refer to the end of this guide for additional help regarding the fix.

 If above recommendations do not resolve the issue, it is likely that the hardware is damaged.
 It is recommended that you call for help from an experts.
-Seva Call can help with finding the a local expert to fix your computer quickly, which saves you time and energy in a stressful situation.
+TalkLocal can help with finding the a local expert to fix your computer quickly, which saves you time and energy in a stressful situation.